October 11, 2019

 The rest of the session was smooth sailing.
 Todd probably got tired of me asking him to rotate between full smiles, smirks, and stoic facial expressions over and over again, but once he saw the finals images, he got why.
 I find it keeps my subject’s faces relaxed, and they don’t get bored during their session!
 Neither of which are great for headshots.

 Below are a couple of images from Todd’s session.
-I really liked how they came out both from a personality and a lighting standpoint.
+I liked how they came out both from a personality and a lighting standpoint.
 I’d like to get faster at creating these lighting setups, which I know will come with practice.
 Is it weird that I’m excited by that thought?